rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 Not every system can fully adopt event-driven architecture, and many still rely on HTTP-based communication.
 To integrate these systems into an event-driven world, you need a middle layer.
-For example, if your loyalty point service is being replaced by a third-party SaaS product that only supports an HTTP API, you’d still have a service managing that integration.
-This service listens for events and translates them into HTTP requests for systems that aren’t event-driven.
+For example, if your loyalty point service is being replaced by a third-party SaaS product that only supports an HTTP API, you'd still have a service managing that integration.
+This service listens for events and translates them into HTTP requests for systems that aren't event-driven.

-To handle differences in response times and reliability between HTTP-based and event-driven systems, introducing a queue or intermediary storage is crucial. _"Introducing this queue means you can keep this amount of durability... you can process to the third-party API as and when you need to."_ This queue adds resilience, allowing your system to continue functioning smoothly, even when interacting with external services that don’t follow event-driven principles.
+To handle differences in response times and reliability between HTTP-based and event-driven systems, introducing a queue or intermediary storage is crucial. _"Introducing this queue means you can keep this amount of durability... you can process to the third-party API as and when you need to."_ This queue adds resilience, allowing your system to continue functioning smoothly, even when interacting with external services that don't follow event-driven principles.

 ## Asynchronous commands

-Commands in an event-driven system don’t always need to be synchronous.
+Commands in an event-driven system don't always need to be synchronous.
 Instead of waiting for an immediate response, systems can issue commands asynchronously, allowing for greater flexibility and non-blocking workflows. _"You want to send an email, but you might not necessarily want it to be completely request-response."_

-An asynchronous command might still send a request to a service, but the response isn’t required to continue processing.
+An asynchronous command might still send a request to a service, but the response isn't required to continue processing.
 This allows systems like the email notification service to handle requests at its own pace, rather than blocking the core order processing service.
 _"Your email service can still expose an endpoint, but as opposed to that being an